 Social media interaction is an inexpensive way of gaining promotion and helps with branding because the influencer shares details of what they think about your brand.
 First of all, develop a relationship with the influencers you’d like to work with by sharing their material and commenting on their posts.

 After you’ve developed a relationship, approach the influencer about sending them free products.
-Don’t ask for a mention in return at this point – they already understand the game and that they should mention your brand if they like what you sell.
+Don’t ask for a mention in return at this point – they already understand the game and they should mention your brand if they like what you sell.

 Another free way of gaining exposure for your brand is when regular people share your content with others.
 The only way this happens is if you create something valuable.